 The doctor recommends certain blood work that may help diagnose insulin resistance and prediabetes which include:

-HbA1C Test –This test measures the average blood glucose level over the last 3 months.
+HbA1C Test – This test measures the average blood glucose level over the past 3 months.

 Fasting blood glucose test- This test is done in the morning on an empty stomach, where the person has to refrain from eating or drinking for 8 hours.

-Random Blood Glucose Test: This test is done randomly at some point in time during the day.
+Random Blood Glucose Test: This test is conducted at a random time during the day.

 There is no single test for insulin resistance, but fasting insulin levels, HOMA-IR (Homeostatic Model Assessment of Insulin Resistance), or an oral glucose tolerance test (OGTT) can provide insights into insulin sensitivity.
-The doctors generally perform more than one of these tests to confirm the diagnosis.
+Doctors generally perform more than one of these tests to confirm a diagnosis.
 If the blood glucose levels consistently go above the normal range, it determines that the body is becoming resistant to insulin.

 Prevention

-Insulin resistance can be effectively prevented by leading a healthy lifestyle which includes eating a balanced diet rich in fibre, protein and complex carbohydrates, exercising regularly for 30 minutes at least five days a week, developing a good sleep pattern, being physically active and managing stress.
+Insulin resistance can be prevented by leading a healthy lifestyle, which includes eating a balanced diet rich in fiber, protein, and complex carbohydrates; exercising regularly for at least 30 minutes five days a week; maintaining a good sleep pattern; staying active; and managing stress.
 Studies have shown that losing 7% of body weight can remarkably lower the risk of developing diabetes.

 (This article is reviewed by Soumita Basu Ayurvedic Pharma Expert and Kalyani Krishna Chief Content Editor)